rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: potential label validity concerns: since "non-blackmarket" tweets are collected from the same users as blackmarket ones, they might be posting them to other blackmarkets that weren’t scraped.
 Further, the real-world task would generally be identifying blackmarket tweets from random users, not identifying blackmarket tweets from users who definitely use the blackmarket.

-Potential Uses: extension by using random tweets instead of tweets from the same users as the blackmarket ones.
-Ideas for combining tasks and inputs may be useful.
-Data and data collection method could be useful to obtain labeled suspect activity.

 **Monitoring Individuals in Drug Trafficking Organizations: A Social Network Analysis (ASONAM short) ***and* **On Augmented Identifying Codes for Monitoring Drug Trafficking Organizations (ASONAM short)**